-Your rights may differ slightly in Western Australia and the Northern Territory, as they're not part of the national energy market and sit outside the National Energy Customer Framework.
+Your rights may differ slightly in Western Australia and the Northern Territory, as they're not part of the national energy market and largely sit outside the National Energy Customer Framework.

 However, the same principles apply – contact your retailer sooner rather than later to let them know you're having difficulty paying and ask them what help they can provide.

-Your rights when it comes to water bills regarding financial hardship are similar to your rights around energy, but there are differences across the states and territories.
-As a general rule, water can't be disconnected for the non-payment of a bill, but the flow can be restricted.
+Due to its importance to public health, water to a residence can't be disconnected for the non-payment of a bill, but the flow can be restricted.

-For specific information about payment assistance and retailers' financial hardship programs, contact your water supplier or look at their policy on financial hardship or payment difficulty.
+For specific information about payment assistance and retailer financial hardship programs, contact your water provider (this may be your council) or search for their policy on financial hardship or payment difficulty.

 New South Wales

-Water suppliers in NSW must provide customers in financial hardship the ability to defer their payment, which is set out in theWater Industry Competition Regulation 2008.
+Water suppliers in NSW must provide customers in financial hardship the ability to defer their payment, as set out in the Water Industry Competition (General) Regulation 2021.

-Water retailers in South East Queensland must offer customers in financial hardship the option to pay in affordable instalments (provided they haven't failed to keep up with two plans in the past 12 months) under the Water Sewerage and Services Code for Small Customers in South East Queensland.
+Water retailers in South East Queensland must offer customers in financial hardship the option to pay in affordable instalments under the South East Queensland Customer Water and Wastewater Code.

-Northern Territory customers having trouble paying their bill should contact Power and Water Corporation as it may be able to arrange a payment plan.
+Northern Territory customers having trouble paying their bill should contact Power and Water Corporation, as it may be able to arrange a payment plan.